FedScalar: Federated Learning with Scalar Communication for Bandwidth-Constrained Networks: Communication-Efficient Federated Learning

+The correctness of this encoding-decoding scheme rests on a fundamental property of projected directional derivatives along random vectors, which we establish next.

-\begin{lem}[Unbiasedness of the projected directional derivative along a random vector $\vect{v}$ \cite{rostami2024forward}] Let $\vect{v} \in \mathbb{R}^d$ be a random vector with each entry $v_i$ being independent and identically distributed with zero mean and unit variance.
-Then, the projected directional derivative along the $\vect{v}$ is an unbiased estimate of $\nabla f (\vect{x})$, i.e., \boxend \end{lem} The next results establishes a bound on the magnitude of the average value of the projected directional derivative along the $\vect{v}$.
+\begin{lem}[Unbiasedness of the projected directional derivative along a random vector $\mathbf{v}$~\cite{rostami2024forward}] Let $\mathbf{v} \in \mathbb{R}^d$ be a random vector with each entry $v_i$ being independent and identically distributed with zero mean and unit variance.
+Then, the projected directional derivative along $\mathbf{v}$ is an unbiased estimate of $\nabla f(\mathbf{x})$, i.e.,